 Here's a short video about the house concert experience.

 Yes!
 We serve a full dinner meal to all attendees beginning 45 minutes before the scheduled performance time.
-Although the menu varies slightly, we always serve catered BBQ (two different meat selections - usually chicken and pork), veggie burgers on request for those who prefer them, coleslaw, chips, fruit salad, a dessert and non-alcoholic beverages such as water, a variety of sodas, sweet ice tea and unsweetened mint tea.
+Although the menu varies slightly, we always serve catered BBQ (two different meat selections - usually chicken and pork), veggie burgers on request for those who prefer them, coleslaw, chips, fruit salad, a dessert and non-alcoholic beverages such as water, sweet ice tea and unsweetened mint tea.
 We also have a "BYOB" policy that permits our attendees to bring their own "adult beverages" of choice if they desire.
 All we ask is that you don't share with other audience members if you don't personally know them, so that we don't risk anyone serving alcohol to minors.

 We try to limit attendees to folks age 18 and up, but if you contact us and ask permission beforehand we may make exceptions if space is available.
 You are the best judge of the potential behavior of your children.
 We do seek to have a “listening room” atmosphere for the performers and other audience members, please, with conversation between audience members limited to the meal time before the show, intermission and after the show.
 The performance is not to be considered background music for our own conversations.
 So if you've got a mature 10-year-old who will sit still and enthralled throughout the show, by all means ask us about bringing him or her along with you!

 Absolutely!
-We do have a sound system used at every show, even if we're indoors.
-Sometimes our performers bring their own or often we use a system provided by one of our neighbors (thanks, Tom!), but the performance is always amplified to the extent that everyone can hear.
+We do have a sound system used at every show.
+Sometimes our performers bring their own or often we use our own, but the performance is always amplified to the extent that everyone can hear.
 However we do try to NOT have the sound so loud that you'll need ear plugs!